SAP-samples/teched2023-AD162/exercises/ex1/README.md

 You will now run the initial application on the Mobile client installed on your device by scanning the on-boarding QR code.

-1. Click the `Application.app` to open it in MDK Application Editor and then click the **Application QR Code** icon.
+1. Expand the `MDKApp` project, click the `Application.app` to open it in MDK Application Editor and then click the **Application QR Code** icon.

     ![MDK](images/1.3.1.png)